 An issuer seeking a listing of debt securities on TISE must satisfy all the conditions for listing, including the provision of the following documents/information (amongst other things):

-- director's declarations (however there are certain circumstances where a director's declaration will not be required, for example where an individual is also a director of an entity listed on an exchange that is recognized by TISE);
+- director's declarations (however there are certain circumstances where a director's declaration will not be required, for example where an individual is also a director of an entity listed on an exchange that is recognised by the Authority);

 - additional background information on the issuer and the transaction including, for example, a structure chart showing the issuer, its parent, the noteholder(s) and funds flow;